-The foundation funds research and education projects that advance the body of oral health care knowledge and contribute to the oral health and well-being of Canadians.
-Because of CFDHRE's contributions, dental hygiene researchers across Canada continue to blaze new trails by identifying and assessing innovative and therapeutic approaches to care that improve both health outcomes and the client experience.
+The foundation funds research and education projects that advance the body of oral health care knowledge and contribute to the oral health and well-being of people living in Canada.
+Thanks to CFDHRE's contributions, dental hygiene researchers across Canada continue to blaze new trails by identifying and assessing innovative and therapeutic approaches to care that improve both health outcomes and the client experience.